 Always check that the graphics drivers are up to date and that OpenGL is well supported.

 Support for other hardware such as graphic tablets and 3D mice are covered later in Supported Hardware.

 The Blender Foundation distributes Blender in three different ways that you can choose from, to better suit your needs.

 The options comprise binary packages for all the supported platforms and the source code.
 Amongst the binary packages, you can choose from a stable release or a daily build.
 The first has the benefit of being more reliable, the latter provides the newest features, as they are developed.
 Blender is released approximately every three months.
 You can keep up to date with the latest changes through the release notes.

 This is a binary distribution of the latest version of Blender.
 It is considered stable and without regressions.

 - Daily Builds

-- This is a binary distribution of Blender that is updated daily to include the newest changes in development.
-These versions are not as thoroughly tested as the stable release, and might break, although they are official and generally not highly experimental.
+This is a binary distribution of Blender that is updated daily to include the newest changes in development.
+These versions are not as thoroughly tested as the stable release, and might break, although they are official and usually not highly experimental.

 - Build from Source

 Blender’s source is available for reference and installation, with the following advantages:

 It allows access to any version or branch where a feature is being developed.